Flipper-XFW/Xtreme-Firmware/ReadMe.md

 <br>
 <h2 align="center">Install:</h2>

+`Note:` If you are coming from a different FW, it is recommended to delete / clear your "apps" folder on the SD card prior to updating.
+This folder houses all the .fap files, which do not update to the correct API versions by default if old ones are present (Thanks flipper devs).
+This does **NOT** remove any of your saved files!
+<br><br>
 - Download the latest release from [The releases tab](https://github.com/ClaraCrazy/Flipper-Xtreme/releases)
 - Extract the archive.
 Inside you will find a readme, alternate animations in a folder labelled "Animations" and a folder for your Firmware
 - Open [qFlipper](https://flipperzero.one/update), head to `SD/Update` and simply move the firmware folder there